-This sub-region includes Strathroy TS that supplies the Middlesex County and townships of Adelaide-Metcalfe, Warwick, Strathroy-Caradoc via Entegrus and Hydro One Distribution.
+Strathroy TS supplies the Middlesex County and townships of Adelaide-Metcalfe, Warwick, Strathroy-Caradoc via Entegrus and Hydro One Distribution.

-The Study Team determined that there were no needs and/or no further regional coordination was required for the sub-region.
+The Technical Working Group determined that there were no needs and/or no further regional coordination required for Strathroy TS.